 Oxbridge Classics Open Day

-The next annual Oxbridge Classics Open Day will take place in Cambridge on Friday 18 March 2016.
+The next annual Oxbridge Classics Open Day will take place in Oxford in 2017.
 It is a chance to find out more about Classics in general, but also the specific degree programmes at Oxford and Cambridge in particular.

 Both individuals and school groups are welcome.